English – Writing

 Writing

-The quality of our children’s writing, including content, range of genres, grammar, spelling and handwriting can be seen in our English books, on displays around the school and in other books across the curriculum.
-Children will make good progress from their starting points and by the time they reach year 6 they will develop a love of writing and be well equipped for their future.
+The quality of our children’s writing, including content, range of genres, grammar, spelling and handwriting can be seen in our english books, on displays around the school and in other books across the curriculum.
+It is our belief that children will make good progress from their starting points, and by the time they reach year 6, they will develop a love of writing and be well equipped for their future.